 Alternatively, if you wish to experiment on many slices from one animal using one experimental protocol, you could have (in future versions of WInLTP) the configuration shown in Fig. 10.2.9.4.
 In this case, 1 chamber is controlled by 1 perfusion system and one WinLTP/ADboard, but there are 4 wells per chamber.
-Note that the current WinLTP 2.20 only has 2 AD channels, but shortly a 2.xx version will have 5 AD channels.
+Note that the current WinLTP 3.00 has 6 AD channels.